valdiman/Metab-Partitioning/README.md

 --------

 File Name: MetabPartitioning
-File Size: X kb
+File Size: 9 kb
 File Format: .R
-File description: Contains the raw code for the calculation of individual PCB fractions in "R".
+File description: Contains the raw code for the calculation of individual PCB fractions in the multiwell expereriments in "R".

 --------
 PREREQUISITES & DEPENDENCIES